-- Means of communication in the field and at the station (e.g. phone, satellite phone, e-mail, web-access and radio). - Electricity (availability and type of plug). - Permit application process. - Conditional requirements for access to the station (e.g. required health standard, compulsory equipment, documentation of specific expertise/skills, acknowledgement in publications, payment of access fee, etc.) [Theme 2] [Theme 5] [Theme 6]. - Station access application form and procedures [Theme 5]. - Permits required by local, regional or national authorities [Theme 5]. - Costs per day/night for working at the station (and what this includes).
+- Conference facilities. - Leisure time facilities. - Services and science support. - Workspace availability and conditions for use. - Existing science programmes and data access. - Field assistants (what can be expected of station staff and what needs to be agreed upon in advance). - Equipment for data sampling or field experiments. - Safety equipment for fieldwork (e.g. radio, first aid kit, weapon, wildlife deterrents, etc.). - Laboratory equipment for tests or experiments. - Logistics. - Means of transport to and from the station (may differ with season). - Means of transport to and from the field (may differ with season). - Fuel availability. - Storage possibilities/facilities. - Means of communication in the field and at the station (e.g. phone, satellite phone, e-mails, web-access and radio). - Electricity (availability and type of plug). - Permit application process - Conditional requirements for access to the station (e.g. required health standard, compulsory equipment, documentation of specific expertise/skills, acknowledgement in publications, payment of access fee, etc.) (see also Themes 2.
+Policies, 5.
+Permit issues and 6.
+Health and safety (disclaimer, insurance, emergencies)). - Station access application form and procedures (see also 5.
+Permit issues). - Permits required by local, regional or national authorities (see also 5.
+Permit issues). - Costs per day/night working at the station (and what this includes).